Cocaine Bear: Critical response

 Writing for CBC.ca, Eli Glasner found the film disappointing, writing: "Does the bear roar?
 Does it live up to the hype?
 Does it fulfil the potent promise of that amazing title?
 Technically yes, but there's a wide chasm between what the audience wants Cocaine Bear to be, and what it delivers."
-In a negative review, Nicholas Barber of BBC criticised the human characters and their interactions.
+In a negative review, Nicholas Barber of BBC criticized the human characters and their interactions.
 He wrote, "Instead of showing us the moment when the title character discovered and ingested the drugs, the film keeps introducing more and more characters who could have been in the first draft of a Coen brothers script".

+Accolades

+At the 2023 MTV Movie & TV Awards, Cocaine Bear was nominated for Best Villain (the bear).
+The film won four categories at the 2023 Golden Trailer Awards: "Higher" (Inside Job) for Best Comedy, "Digital Campaign" (Project X/AV) for Best Viral Campaign for a Feature Film, "Payoff" (AV Print) for Best Thriller Poster, and "Ursa Coca" (Inside Job) for Best Radio/Audio Spot (For a Feature Film or TV/Streaming Series).
+It was also nominated for the Outstanding Achievement for Character Animation in a Live Action Production at the 51st Annie Awards.

+Legacy

+Cocaine Bear inspired numerous mockbusters, including Meth Gator and Crackcoon.
+A Japanese film titled Kanizame Shakurabu was released before Cocaine Bear, but was later retitled Cocaine Shark to capitalize on the success of Cocaine Bear.